unparalleled-js/docs-1/connectors/wrike/search-folders-action.md

     <tr>
       <td>Has attachments</td>
       <td>
-        Is <code>True</code> if the folder has attachments, otherwise it will display <code>False</code>.
+        Indicates if the folder has attachments.
       </td>
     </tr>
     <tr>
       <td>Permalink</td>
       <td>
-        The link to open the folder in a web workspace, this is only accessible if the user has the appropriate access.
+        The link to open the folder in a web workspace.
+This is only accessible if the user has the appropriate access.
       </td>
     </tr>
     <tr>